baeerf/voice-recognition/README.md

-# voice-recognition
+# Application of voice recognition

-Application of voice recognition
+I created an application with native JavaScript features to perform speech recognition, it's just a POC, nothing is finalized yet.